 The miracle-crash is also a gift that keeps on giving.

-On Monday, Virginia Beach and Chesapeake Fire and EMS personnel toured Naval Air Station Oceana to get an up-close look at the aircraft which fly there 365 days a year
+Last year, Virginia Beach and Chesapeake Fire and EMS personnel toured Naval Air Station Oceana to get an up-close look at the aircraft which fly there 365 days a year.

 "We're re-hashing all of those skills and knowledge necessary to respond and mitigate these types of emergencies," said Chief Kenneth Snyder with the Navy Region Mid-Atlantic Fire Department.

-Virginia Beach Fire Chief David Hutcheson added it was a good experience.
+Virginia Beach Fire Chief David Hutcheson added that it was a good experience.